About Wild Women Hawai'i

 Our Story

-The name Wild Woman is born from the work of Clarissa Pinkola Estés, whose 1992 book Women Who Run with the Wolves awakened women across the globe to the archetype of the Wild Woman.
-Her words ignited circles and sisterhoods worldwide.
+The term Wild Woman was ultimately born from the work of Clarissa Pinkola Estés, whose 1992 book Women Who Run with the Wolves awakened women across the globe to the archetype of the Wild Woman.
+Her words have ignited a worldwide connection of women's offerings.

-Our sister tribe gathers in England, and here on the islands, Wild Women Hawai'i carries this lineage forward in a way that is worldly, grounded, and respectful of both the land and the people of Hawai'i.
-To be “wild” is to be ancestrally grounded, deeply connected, and boldly matriarchal.
+Our sister circle gathers in England, and here on the islands, Wild Women Hawai'i carries forward in a way that is worldly, grounded, and respectful of both our ancestral lineage and the people of Hawai'i.
+To be “wild” is to be naturally grounded, deeply connected, and honestly matriarchal.
 It is the refusal to shrink, hide, or forget who we are.
-It means being your most authentic self — connected, natural, and free.
+It means being your most authentic self: connected, natural, and free.

 Our Core Values